What does one say to a half-Russian baby?

 The Wall Rug

-Let’s get one thing straight: a Russian wall rug is weird – yes, and a little old school – that it certainly is.
+Let’s get one thing straight: a Russian wall rug is weird – yes, and a little old school.
 But it isn’t a camouflage trick (i.e. Russian invisibility sweater).
-It makes an excellent insulator in cold weather and helps with fussiness.
+It makes an excellent insulator in cold weather.
 Its labyrinthine designs are as soothing as counting sheep.

 The Safety Pin

 Russians are a superstitious people.
 A safety pin threaded through baby items is said to keep the evil eye away.
-Even your left-brain engineer aunt will insist on getting you one.
+Even your ultra-logical engineer aunt will insist on getting you one.
 Also, don’t let anyone outside of the immediate family see the baby for the first couple of months for those same reasons.
-(And then there’s Facebook…)
+(And don’t get a Russian started about sharing baby pictures on Facebook, oy!)

 Beets are their own food group.
 Particularly borscht, a steaming burgundy-colored soup made with beets and other root vegetables readily available in cold Russian winters.
-It is fed to children early on, to much jubilation and clapping of other relatives.
+It is fed to children early on, to much jubilation of relatives as they clap for the baby drenched in red broth with a pudgy, vampire-like face.
 Borscht is basically your Russian peanut butter jelly sandwich.
 But messier.
+And more nutritious.
+I’m totally not biased, of course.

 You’re starving/freezing the child!

 Take a Russian out of an anxious northern nation, but you can’t take the anxious northern nation out of a Russian.
 No matter how much a Russian baby is fed, it’s never enough.
-A parent often hears, “Oh Lord!
-What a skinny child!
+A parent often hears, “Lord, what a skinny child!
 Do you feed her or what?
 Is she getting enough milk?
 Is she getting enough fat milk?”
-And so on with the solids.
 Unless the child eats just fine, measures in the 92nd percentile by weight and resembles a mini sumo wrestler, which means, of course, that she must be underdressed.
 Extra layers are a must in the California sun because every Russian knows: letting your feet or your head get exposed to the elements is like begging for sickness, begging.

 You know you are raising a little Russian if there is at least one Cheburashka toy, cartoon or book in your home – kind of like beets.
 A character from an iconic children’s story, Cheburashka is big-eared, brown and furry and looks like a mix between a bear and Karl Marx, beloved for his idealism and songs.